conquest-eth/conquest-playground/README.md

 1. docker-compose: running the ethereum node, ipfs node and subgraph node.
 2. common-lib: watching for changes and recompiling to js.
-3. web app: watching for changes.
-Hot Module Replacement enabled. (will reload on common-lib changes)
+3. web app
-4. contracts: watching for changes.
-For every code changes, contract are redeployed, with proxies keeping their addresses.
+4. contracts
 5. subgraph: watch for code or template changes and redeploy.

 Once docker-compose is running, you can stop the other shells and restart them if needed via